normandmickey/node-chatgpt-api-with-function-calls/README.md

 2. WorldTimeAPI.org - When you ask "What time is it in Rio De Janeiro?", you should get the current time in Rio. (from worldtimeapi.org).

-3. SendGrid - You can ask ChatGPT to send an email, for exemple
+3. SendGrid - You can also ask ChatGPT to send an email, for example "Send an email to me@mydomain.com asking when will the report on global climate change be ready?"

-As you can see OpenAI's API is used to generate the API call, it's still up to you to run it and parse the responses.
-Instead of immediately returning data from the API to the user, you could append the API response to a second call to ChatGPT giving it context to answer the original question.
+As you can see the OpenAI API is used to generate the API call only when necessary but it's still up to you to run it and parse the responses.
+Instead of immediately returning data from the API to the user, you can also append the API response to a second call to ChatGPT giving it context to answer the original question.